SabrinaAvanade/Practitioner/.azuredevops/pull_request_template.md

 _Please provide a high-level summary of the changes for the changes and notes for the reviewers_

-- [ ] Code passes all [lint](https://en.wikipedia.org/wiki/Lint_(software)) process - (Optional - we will cover in more detail during series)
+- [ ] Add your name to the header
+- [ ] Updated the talent community, level, and region.
+Please ensure to remove the open and close brackets "{}"
+- [ ] Update certifcation section
+- [ ] Update DevOps experience
-- [ ] All functional and non-functional requirements are achieved
+- [ ] Update Biography section
+- [ ] Added image, ideally with a size of 220px by 220px
-- [ ] Communication approach is known and completed
+- [ ] Validated in the Preview of the index.md file that your picture is visiable

 ## Related Work